Marc-Girondot/TSD_Cm/README.md

 # Workflow for Green Sea Turtles temperature-dependent sex determination
-Code to analyze Temperature-Dependent Sex Determination in green turtles, *Chelonia mydas* Code use in the submitted publication:
+Code to analyze Temperature-Dependent Sex Determination in green turtles, *Chelonia mydas*.\cr Code use in the submitted publication:

 **Resilience of Green Sea Turtles to a Feminizing Climate: A Validated Model of Sex Ratio Under Temperature-Dependent Sex Determination**